emdb-empiar/sfftk/docs/toolkit.rst

 License
 -------

-``sfftk`` is released under an Apache License, Version 2.0 and is copyright of EMBL-European Bioinformatics Institute (EMBL-EBI) 2017.
+``sfftk`` is free and open source software released under the terms of the Apache License, Version 2.0.
+Source code is copyright EMBL-European Bioinformatics Institute (EMBL-EBI) 2017.

 Data Model
 ----------